Bobby Moore: 1970

 The year 1970 was a bittersweet, mixed and eventful one for Moore.
 Retained as captain for the 1970 World Cup, there was however heavy disruption to preparations when an attempt was made to implicate Moore in the theft of a bracelet from a jeweller in Bogotá, Colombia, where England were involved in a warm-up game.
 A young assistant had claimed that Moore had removed the bracelet from the hotel shop without paying for it.
 While Moore had been in the shop (having entered with Bobby Charlton to look for a gift for Charlton's wife, Norma), no proof was offered to support the accusations.
 Moore was arrested and then released.
 He then travelled with the England team to play another match against Ecuador in Quito.
 He played, winning his 80th cap, and England were 2–0 victors, but when the team plane stopped back in Colombia on the return to Mexico, Moore was detained and placed under four days of house arrest.
 Diplomatic pressure, plus the obvious weakness of the evidence, eventually saw the case dropped entirely, and an exonerated Moore returned to Mexico to rejoin the squad and prepare for the World Cup.
 He received a guard of honour from his squad when he arrived at the team hotel.

 By common consent, Bobby Moore's greatest game was the fabled 1970 World Cup group match against Brazil in Guadalajara.
 To crown it all of course is "that tackle by Moore" celebrated in song ["Three Lions"] and replayed a million times since.
 One hundred years from now when anyone asks what made Moore special, it will be the first piece of evidence.

 — —The Times, "Most famous tackle looked like Superman stopping a train".

 Moore went on to play a leading role in England's progress through their group.
 On 2 June he captained England to a 1–0 victory against Romania.
-In the second game against favourites Brazil, there was a defining moment for Moore when he tackled Jairzinho with such precision and cleanness that it has been described as the perfect tackle.
+In the second game against favourites Brazil, there was a defining moment for Moore when he tackled Jairzinho with such precision and cleanness that it has been described as the perfect tackle, and as the "tackle of the century."
 It continues to be shown on television around the world.
 Brazil still won the game 1–0, but England progressed through the group.
 Moore swapped shirts with Pelé after the game.
 The shirt was displayed at the National Football Museum in Manchester, courtesy of the Priory Collection.
 A 1–0 win over Czechoslovakia allowed England to finish second in the group and advance to the knockout stage.

 At the Quarter Final stage, a rematch of the 1966 World Cup against West Germany, England took a 2–0 lead but lost 3–2 in extra time.
 At the end of the year, Moore was voted runner-up (behind Gerd Müller of West Germany) for the 1970 European Footballer of the Year award.